PNS Rahat Hospital

-The Pakistan Naval Station Rahat, or PNS Rahat Hospital, is a Pakistan Naval hospital and a medical treatment facility.
+The Pakistan Navy Ship Rahat, or PNS Rahat Hospital, is a Pakistan Naval hospital and a medical treatment facility.
 It is located at Karsaz Road in Karachi, Sindh, Pakistan.

 History

 PNS Rahat was established in 1954, by the United States Navy.
 It was commissioned on 20 October 1994, and Vice-Admiral Rashid Ahmad Khan was appointed its first Surgeon-General of the PNS Rahat.
-The hospital has a team of Pakistan Navy medical doctors and surgeons, providing the best services to naval officers.
+The hospital has a team of Pakistan Navy medical doctors, surgeons & paramedical staff(AFNS officers & Medical Technicians) providing the best services to patients.

 The hospital was first upgraded in 1973.